-Increasing the self-sufficiency and stability of permanent housing program participants is an important outcome measurement of HUD's homeless assistance programs.
-Each SHP-PH and S+C project is expected to report the percentage of participants remaining in permanent housing for more than six months on its Annual Progress Report (APR).
+Increasing self-sufficiency and stability of permanent housing program participants is an important outcome measurement of HUD's homeless assistance programs.
+Each SHP-PH and S+C project is expected to report the percentage of participants remaining in permanent housing for more than six months on its Annual Performance Report (APR).
 CoCs then use this data from all of its permanent housing projects to report on the overall CoC performance on form 4C.
 Continuum of Care (CoC) Housing Performance.

-On this section, CoCs are to describe short-term and long-term plans for increasing the percentage of participants remaining in all of its CoC funded permanent housing projects (SHP-PH or S+C) to at least 77 percent.
-In addition, CoCs will indicate the current percentage of participants remaining in these projects, as indicated on form 4C, as well as the expected percentage in 12-months, 5-years, and 10-years.
-CoCs that do not have any CoC funded permanent housing projects (SHP-PH or S+C) for which an APR was required, should indicate this in both of the narratives below and enter ¿0¿ in the first numeric field below.
+In this section, CoCs are to describe short-term and long-term plans for increasing the percentage of participants remaining in all of its CoC-funded permanent housing projects (SHP-PH or S+C) to at least 77 percent.
+CoCs will indicate the current percentage of participants remaining in these projects, as indicted on form 4C. as well as the expected percentage in 12 months, 5 years, and 10 years.
+CoCs that do not have any CoC-funded permanent housing projects (SHP-PH or S+C) for which an APR was required should indicate this by entering "0" in the numeric fields and note in the narratives.

-For additional instructions, refer to the ¿Exhibit 1 Detailed Instructions; which can be accessed on the left-hand menu bar.
+For additional instructions, refer to the "Exhibit 1 Detailed Instructions" which can be accessed on the left-hand menu bar.